Alluxio/alluxio/docs/en/Command-Line-Interface.md

 ### load

 The `load` command moves data from the under storage system into Alluxio storage.
 If there is a Alluxio worker on the machine this command is run from, the data will be loaded to that worker.
 Otherwise, a random worker will be selected to serve the data.
-Load will no-op if the file is already in Alluxio memory level storage.
+Load will no-op if the file is already in Alluxio memory level storage unless the option `--local` is specified and there has a local worker.
 If `load` is run on a directory, files in the directory will be recursively loaded.

 For example, `load` can be used to prefetch data for analytics jobs.